vssh/db-train-status/README.md

 Alternatively, scripts are also provided to start the project from the main folder.
 You will need to run `install-packages.sh` script once before running the project.
-Then run the scripts `start-backend.sh` & `start-frontnend.sh` in separate terminals.
+Then run the scripts `start-backend.sh` & `start-frontend.sh` in separate terminals.

 Just remember to fix fix the permissions to allow the scripts to run.
 ```
 chmod +x install packages.sh
 chmod +x start-backend.sh
-chmod +x start-frontned.sh
+chmod +x start-frontend.sh
 ```